Home

 • Granddaughter Stella Irene Burst (1916-2007) was born on the next-to-last day of 1916 in Guthrie, OK.
 She received the rite of infant baptism in the town's First United Presbyterian Church and held a membership there for the rest of her long life.
 She was a 1935 graduate of Guthrie High School and then attended an Oklahoma City business school for two years.
 On March 30, 1941, she tied the marital cord with Frank E. Burton (June 30, 1915-1998).
 Their union endured the highs and lows of a remarkable 55 years together.
 One known son was Michael Edmond Burton.
 With Frank away serving in the U.S. Army during World War II, Stella became part-time employed in 1943 with the Logan County Assessor's Office.
 At some point Frank became a partner in the farming implements business owned by Stella's father, and it was renamed Burst-Burton Farm Equipment.
 The firm continued in operation after the father died in 1965, but eventually closed in 1969.
 Said an obituary, "She is best remembered for the years she taught third grade Sunday school and demonstrating her gift of hospitality as a participant or chairwoman of the Bereavement Meal ministry.
 Stella Irene had many talents, but one of her passions was bridge.
 She was a member of several bridge clubs until her eyesight limited her play.
 In this way, she again demonstrated her love of cooking and sharing her home."
 Frank is known to have again served in the Army during the Korean War, and their address in the 1950s was at 316 East Vilas.
 Sadly, he died on Feb.
 18, 1998.
 Stella outlived her husband by nine years.
 Death swept her away on her 91st birthday on Dec.
 30, 2007.
 They slumber in eternal peace in Guthrie's Summit View Cemetery.

-Son Charles W. Sowers (1884-1967) was born on April 6, 1884 in Danville, IL.
-At the age of 15, he migrated with his parents to Oklahoma.
+Son Charles W. "Charlie" Sowers (1884-1967) was born on April 6, 1884 in Danville, Vermilion County, IL.
+At the age of 15, in about 1899, he migrated with his parents to Oklahoma.
 Charles attended the Mount Summit School.
-He put down roots in Guthrie, OK.
+He put down roots in Guthrie, Logan County, OK.
 A bachelor at the age of 26, in 1910, he lived with his parents and worked as a finisher in a Guthrie furniture business.
-His occupation in 1920, when he was still single and still at home, was as an oilfield driller for W.W.
+His occupation in 1920, when he was still single and still at home, was as an oilfield driller employed by W.W.
 Wolf.
-He traveled with his parents to Dallas in October 1927 for a weeklong visit.
+He is known to have traveled with his parents to Dallas in October 1927 for a weeklong visit.
 Again in 1930, he made a trip with relatives to Brownsville, TX.
 Federal census records for 1930 show him continuing to earn income as an oilfield laborer.
 Then during the World War II years, he made a living with his brother Lewis as farmers, and was named to a work crew to provide emergency road work in Antelope near Guthrie in the event of an enemy attack and bombing.
 He was required to register for the military draft during World War II, and at the time stood 5 feet, 10 inches tall and weighed 170 lbs.
+When the federal census enumeration was made in 1950, Charlie and Lewis continued to share a residence in Lawrie, Logan County, OK and ply their work as farmers.
 He passed away in Dec.
 1967, with interment in Summit View Cemetery in Guthrie.

 Son Lewis Evan "Lou" Sowers (1886-1969) was born on July 9, 1886 in Fairmount, Vermillion County, IL.
 He moved as a young teenager to Oklahoma with his parents.
 He was single at the age of 24 in 1910 and, residing with his parents, earned a living as a machinist with a furniture factory in Guthrie.
 His employment in 1918 was as a tool dresser with Clintworth & Farringer of Cushing, OK.
 Lewis during World War I joined the U.S. Army and trained at Camp Travis.
 He rose to the rank of sergeant and was deployed to France.
 With the war over, in Aug.
 1919, he returned to the United States, sailing from Brest aboard the Kroonland.
 His occupation in 1920, when he was still single and still at home, was as an oilfield tool dresser.
 United States census records for 1930 show him continuing to earn income as an oilfield laborer.
 During the World War II era, he made a living with his brother Charles as farmers.
 He and Charles, who both attended the Mount Summit School, were on a reunion club committee for former students as of 1944.
 The two brothers also shared a country home east of Guthrie in 1949.
 As of 1963, his address was 211 East Vilas.
 Lewis took a two-week vacation in May-June 1963 to Illinois and Indiana, and while there attended the Indianapolis 500 motor race won by the famed Parnelli Jones.
 He also went to the 50th wedding anniversary party of his cousins, Mr. and Mrs. Lonnie Price.
 He died on Feb.
 21, 1969.
 He sleeps for all time in Guthrie's Summit View Cemetery.